Tag Archives: Folk Metal

 The Wayward Sons Of Mother Earth’s combination of labyrinthine thrash and pagan textures has proved remarkably durable over the years.
 More notable and eclectic offerings were to come, as Skyclad followed their prolific, fiddle-mad muse to become one of the most unique and influential British metal bands of the 90s.
 But the debut has a uniquely apocalyptic appeal that still makes it a go-to in the band’s impressive discography.
 Not a perfect debut but an attention-grabbing and adventurous one.

-Formicarius – Black Mass Ritual (Review)
+Formicarius – Black Mass Ritual (Album Review)

 The last time I encountered the UK’s Formicarius was back in December when they contributed a track Lake of the Dead to the excellent compilation Speed Kills VII.
 Back then I called them “very promising” and I’m glad to report that, with Black Mass Ritual, they have delivered on that promise and then some.